What is an Ejector? Types, Parts, Datasheet, and Working Principles of Ejectors

 SUCTION CHAMBER: It is a chamber that has proper connections for the process inlet, diffuser section, and motive nozzle.

-INLET DIFFUSER: It is a properly shaped introductory section and converging diffuser zone which handles the high velocity of the fluids.
-In this section entrainment and mixing of the motive and process fluids occurs and the energy of supersonic velocity is converted to pressure energy.
+INLET DIFFUSER: It is a properly shaped introductory section and converging diffuser zone that handles the high velocity of the fluids.
+In this section, entrainment and mixing of the motive and process fluids occur, and the energy of supersonic velocity is converted to pressure energy.

 OUTLET DIFFUSER: It is a properly shaped diffuser section for accomplishing the conversion of velocity head to pressure head.
 After passing the fluid through the throat of the diffuser, the velocity becomes essentially subsonic.
 The outlet of the diffuser section further decreases the fluid velocity to a significant level so as to convert the kinetic energy to pressure energy.